Dogramming/DogrammingSuperPack/README.md

-# DogrammingUltimatePack
+# DogrammingSuperPack
 All my software in one place.
-## SETUP FILE IN RELEASES PAGE (https://github.com/Dogramming/DogrammingUltimatePack/releases)
+## SETUP FILE IN RELEASES PAGE (https://github.com/Dogramming/DogrammingSuperPack/releases)